abinit/abinit/doc/tutorial/compilation.md

 ./configure --with-config-file="myconf.ac9"
 ```

-Please check the summary produced by the configure script:
+Remember to crosscheck the summary produced by the configure script to make sure you are
+getting what you expect.

 ```sh
 ```